airtest-dev/airtest/README.md

 # air_test

-Automate the generation of Turnip/RSpec specs from Notion tickets, create branches, commits, pushes, and GitHub Pull Requests—all with a single Rake command.
+Automate the generation of Turnip/RSpec specs from Notion tickets, create branches, commits, pushes, and GitHub Pull Requests—all with a single command.

 ## 🚀 Features

+- **Multi-platform support**: Works with Notion, Jira, and Monday.com
+- **Interactive CLI**: Choose which tickets to process
+- **Search and filtering**: Find tickets by keyword
+- **Dry-run mode**: Preview changes before applying them
+- **Flexible PR creation**: Generate specs with or without automatic PRs
-- Fetches Notion tickets (Gherkin format)
+- Fetches tickets (Gherkin format)
 - Parses and extracts features/scenarios
 - Generates Turnip/RSpec spec files and matching step definitions
 - Creates a dedicated branch, commits, pushes